Wingo206/Mr-Pizza/README.md

 - run "openssl req -x509 -newkey rsa:2048 -nodes -sha256 -subj '/CN=localhost' \
 -keyout server.key -out server.crt" to generate the certificate and key.
 These will be read when the server is started.

+Running the server:
+- navigate to Mr-Pizza/
+- run "node server.js"
+- to view the server, open your web browser and go to "https://127.0.0.1:8080/html/example.html".
+- There will likely be a prompt saying that the server is not secure which is fine, go to advanced and click proceed.

+# Collaboration Instructions
 Directory Structure:
-- server.js: entry point.
-Run "node server.js" from the Mr-Pizza/ directory.
 - lib: backend code.
+- models: setup for sql database
 - public: files which are accessable for the frontend to request.
 Eg: html files, front-end script, css, images that display on the webpages.
 - routes: files that specify how to route api calls and fetching resources.

-Running the server:
-- navigate to Mr-Pizza/
-- run "node server.js"
-- to view the server, open your web browser and go to "https://127.0.0.1/html/example.html".
-- There will likely be a prompt saying that the server is not secure which is fine, go to advanced and click proceed.

-# Collaboration Instructions
+- ssl: (Secure Sockets Layer) keys used for https secure communication

+General Workflow:
+- Create a .html frontend page and place this in the public/html/ directory.
+- Create a .js frontend script and place this in the public/scripts/ directory.
+- Include the frontend script in the html file by using a <script src = "..."> tag.

 routing:
 - api routes eg: "/stores/72/delete" -> routes to a function being run